+FREE ENLARGEMENT

-FREE ENLARGEMENT Just to get acquainted with new customers, we will beautifully enlarge one snapshot negative (film) to 8x10 inches-FREE-if you enclose this ad with 10c for handling and return mailing.
+new customers, we will beautifully enlarge one snapshot negative (film) to 8x10 inches-FREE-if you enclose this ad with 10c for handling and return mailing.
 Information on hand tinting in natural colors sent immediately.
 Your negative returned with your free enlargement.
 Send it today.
-Geppert Studias, Dept. 546, Des Maines, lawa
+Geppert Studias, Dept. 546, Des Maines, Jawa of Bed in the Morning Rarin' to Go